aaronjgeronimo/aaronjgeronimo.github.io/projects/project-1.md

   - Cars
   - fabrication
   - CAD
-summary: Designed and developed one-off custom parts to fit and install a discontinued supercharger on a 2007 Mustang GT.
+summary:Installation of a discontinued supercharger on a 2007 Mustang GT.
 ---

 <div class="ui small rounded images">